kubernetes-sigs/gateway-api/geps/gep-91/index.md

     // the Certificate Authorities that can be used to
     // as a trusted anchor to validate the certificates presented by the client.
     //
     // A single CACertificateRef to a Kubernetes ConfigMap with a key called `ca.crt`
     // has "Core" support.
     // Implementations MAY choose to support attaching multiple certificates to
     // a Listener, but this behavior is implementation-specific.
     //
-	// References to a resource in different namespace are invalid.
+    // References to a resource in different namespace are invalid UNLESS there
+    // is a ReferenceGrant in the target namespace that allows the certificate
+    // to be attached.
+If a ReferenceGrant does not allow this reference, the
-	// When invalid, "ResolvedRefs" condition MUST be set to False for this listener with the
+    // "ResolvedRefs" condition MUST be set to False for this listener with the
     // "RefNotPermitted" reason.
     //
     // +kubebuilder:validation:MaxItems=64
     // +optional
-    CACertificateRefs []LocalObjectReference `json:”caCertificateRefs,omitempty”`
+    CACertificateRefs []corev1.ObjectReference `json:”caCertificateRefs,omitempty”`
 }

 ```